RodGal-2020/psystems-examples/README.md

 # example-psystems
-A recopilation of P Systems designed to test simulators
+A recopilation of P Systems designed to test simulators,

 ## Structure of the repository
 ### plingua